Explore Our Diverse Range Of Offerings

 Major 5G Clients/Deployments: China Mobile, China Telecom, China Unicom, UAE's du, Vietnam operators, 500,000+ sites globally

 Huawei Technologies Co., Ltd. offers telecommunications and networking products.
 The corporation conducts research and develops servers, security, storage, and other networking solutions in addition to internet access and transmission networks.
 Huawei's operations span across carrier networks, enterprise business, cloud computing, and consumer electronics, with a strong focus on research and innovation.
 The company is renowned for its wide range of products, including smartphones, tablets, laptops, 5G infrastructure, data centres, routers, and artificial intelligence (AI) solutions.
 Huawei invests heavily in R&D, with over half of its workforce involved in research initiatives and several global R&D centres.
-In 2025-2026, Huawei has been a frontrunner in 5G-Advanced (5G-A) commercialization, supporting 50+ large-scale 5G-A networks globally and leading the industry toward AI-native networks and 6G readiness.
+In July 2026, Huawei and China Unicom launched the world’s largest commercial 5G-Advanced 100 MHz GigaUplink network in Beijing, covering key areas through more than 10,000 base stations.

 2. Samsung Electronics Co.
 Ltd